Dickinson-COMP-491-492/website/docs/01-UbuntuInstall.md

 You have two options for using Virtual Box:

 - Lab Machines: Virtual Box is pre-installed on the lab computers and can be found in the "Applications" folder or via the Spotlight search tool.
 - Personal Machine: You may download and install Virtual Box on your own computer from the Virtual Box Downloads page.
 There are versions for Windows, Mac and Linux.
 Before you start down this road, please note that we are able to provide only minimal support for installation, maintenance and use of Virtual Box on non-lab machines.
+In addition, if your computer has less than 8GB (16GB preferred) of RAM or less than 75GB of free disk space you are encouraged to use a Lab Machine.

 Be sure you are able to launch Virtual Box (either on a lab machine, or your machine) before proceeding to the next section.